Why Metabolism Slows After 45: The Shocking Biological Changes Women Must Understand

 One major reason metabolism slows after 45 is hormonal change.
 As women approach perimenopause and menopause, estrogen and progesterone levels begin to fluctuate and gradually decline.

 Estrogen plays a key role in regulating fat distribution, appetite signals, and insulin sensitivity.
+This is also supported by research from the Mayo Clinic, which explains how menopause-related hormone changes can affect body weight and fat distribution.
 When estrogen levels drop, the body may store more fat, particularly around the abdominal area.
 Research published in peer-reviewed medical literature has highlighted the connection between menopause, estrogen decline, and changes in body fat distribution.

 According to research indexed in the National Library of Medicine, hormonal shifts during menopause are associated with metabolic and body composition changes in women.